It's important to familiarize yourself with these in-depth explanations of GTM functions.

 Theses examples describe how the cutoff is determined.

-This example (Table 17) shows a high load situation, where the servers are slow, but still responding.
+This example shows a high load situation, where the servers are slow, but still responding.
 Server A has the best score of 8 seconds so the cutoff is 12 (1.5 * 8).
 Servers A, B, and D are declared up, while server C is declared down, as its score (15) is greater than 12.

-This example (Table 18) server A has the best score of 25 seconds so the cutoff is 37.5 (25 * 1.5).
+In this example, server A has the best score of 25 seconds so the cutoff is 37.5 (25 * 1.5).
 Server A is declared up, while servers B, C, and D are declared down, as their scores are greater than 37.5.

 The algorithm is modified slightly if a backup CNAME exists.
 If the cutoff score computed as described above is greater than 0.9 times the timeout penalty, use 0.9 times the timeout penalty as the cutoff value.
 This is to guarantee that, if all servers are timing out or returning errors, GTM declares them down so that the backup CNAME is handed out.
 (Normally if all servers are timing out or returning errors, the standard algorithm declares them all up so that they're handed out; you don't want this if there's a backup CNAME).